badoux/gorb/README.md

 It allows load balancing in a round robin style between master and slave databases.

 Read queries are executed by slaves.
 Write queries are executed by the master.
+(Use .MasterCanRead(true) to perform READ queries with the master)

 [Gorp documentation](https://godoc.org/gopkg.in/gorp.v2)